 Yuki Iwachido

-I am conducting research related to community assembly and biodiversity conservation in Satoyama and cities, which are maintained through human intervention.
+I am conducting research related to community assembly and biodiversity conservation in Satoyama and urban areas.
 In recent years, I have also been interested in biodiversity and ecosystem function in cities.
-For more information, please see Research.